karlseguin/metrics.zig/readme.md

 # Prometheus Metric Library for Zig
 This library is meant to be easy for both library developers and application developers to use.
-I do hope that this can be even more streamlined when comptime allocations.
+I do hope to improve some of it when comptime allocations are allowed.

 It supports, counters, gauges and histograms and the labeled-variant of each.

 ## Metric Setup
 Setup is a bit tedious, and I welcome suggestions for improvement.

-Let's start with a basic example:
+Let's start with a basic example.
+While the metrics within this library can be used directly, I believe that each library/application should create its own `Metrics` struct that encapsulates all metrics.
+A global instance of this struct can be created and initialized at comptime into a "noop" state.

 ```zig
 const m = @import("metrics");